2020PB/police-brutality/reports/Ohio.md

 ### Police drive up to protesters, jump out and tackle them | (Believed to be) June 6th

 Footage shows two police SUVs accelerating past the police line, knocking over a trash can in the process.
-They pull up next to protesters and jump out of the car.
+They pull up next to protesters at High and Russell Streets and jump out of the car.
 Police from the vehicles and on the street charge protesters, tackle them, and arrest them.
 Police appear to kneel on protesters while making arrests.

+The LRAD dispersal function can also be heard.

-tags: arrest, knee, protester, tackle, vehicle
+tags: arrest, knee, protester, tackle, vehicle, lrad

 id: oh-columbus-24

-geolocation:
+geolocation: 39.9755934,-83.0032034

 **Links**